Skip to content

 The latest electric head shaver I picked up for using and reviewing in the hope of finding a great tool for shaving my balding bonce was the pricey but slick-looking Dome Shaver Pro from Manscaped.

 Manscaped has become a big name in the men’s grooming industry for products that shave and trim everything from the neck (well, top of the head now) down.
-While we have reviewed the Manscaped Beard Hedger Trimmer, I need to check out some of their body grooming stuff, but for now, it’s all about heads having.
+Robert reviewed the Manscaped Beard Hedger Trimmer, and I have used and reviewed some of the Manscaped body grooming tools—now, it’s all about head shaving.

 The head shaver from Manscaped proved to have useful features and a pretty solid design, but it did not get top marks across the board, which you’ll discover in this review.